LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 }
 ```

-While processing a request bundle, but before processing individual request entries, the FHIR server will detect the use of a local identifier within any `POST` or `PUT` request entry's `fullUrl` field, and will establish a mapping between that local identifier and the corresponding external identifier that will result from performing the `POST` or `PUT` operation.
+While processing a request bundle, but before processing individual request entries, the IBM FHIR server detects the use of a local identifier within any `POST` or `PUT` request entry's `fullUrl` field, and establishes a mapping between that local identifier and the corresponding external identifier that results from performing the `POST` or `PUT` operation.

 Using Example 3, the FHIR server detects the use of local identifiers in the `Encounter` request entry (`urn:Encounter_1`) and in the `Procedure` request entry (`urn:Procedure_1`), and establishes a mapping between the local identifiers and the external references to be associated with the new `Encounter` and `Procedure` resources (for example, `Encounter/1cc5d299-d2be-4f93-8745-a121232ffe5b` and `Procedure/22b21fcf-8d00-492d-9de0-e25ddd409eaf`).